King of Anything: Chart performance

-In the week dated July 5, 2010, this song debuted on number 59 in Billboard Hot 100, making it her second entry and also her highest debut on the chart so far.
+In the week dated July 5, 2010, it debuted at number 59 on the Billboard Hot 100, making it her second entry and also her highest debut on the chart so far.
 It peaked at number 32, becoming her second top 40 single in the United States, after "Love Song".
-It charted the highest in the Netherlands, where it reached number 21.
+It peaked the highest on the Dutch Top 40, where it peaked at number 21.

 "King of Anything" was certified Platinum in the United States by the RIAA.
-It has sold 1,468,000 copies in the US as of November 2013.
+It has sold over 1.4 million copies in the US as of November 2013.